 How do I look after my Hunter?

 Being a handmade, custom, small volume bike, we do our best to ensure every Hunter reaches our strict compliance regulations and quality controls.
 As with every new vehicle, you should treat your Hunter with a little care through the 'wear in' period.
-Gently apply brakes for the first 100kms to allow the brakes to settle in and to avoid squealing.
+Gently apply brakes for the first 300kms to allow the brakes to settle in and to avoid squealing or warping.
 Slow increased throttle acceleration will allow the motor to open up to its full potential and for the valves to seat properly.
-Oil should be changed to a high grade synthetic after the first few months as we have used a slightly less quality oil to ‘bed’ the engine in properly.
-Then change oil every 12 months and every 5000 km’s for the transmission lubricant depending on usage and style of riding.
+Oil should be changed to a high grade synthetic after the first few months or 500klms as we have used a slightly less quality oil to ‘bed’ the engine in properly.
+Then change oil every 12 months and every 5000 km’s for the transmission lubricant depending on usage and style of riding switch to a synthetic and you will rarely need to service this part of your scoots .

 How do I customise my Hunter?